 Q: What are the treatment recommendations for children with PAI?

 Dr. Barthel: In children with PAI, it is suggested to treat with hydrocortisone; synthetic, long-acting glucocorticoids (eg, prednisolone, dexamethasone) should be avoided.
 Dosing should be based on body surface area.
 Glucocorticoid replacement should be monitored by clinical assessment, including growth velocity, body weight, blood pressure, and energy levels.

 In children with PAI and confirmed aldosterone deficiency, treatment with fludrocortisone is recommended.
 For infants, sodium chloride supplements in the newborn period and up to the age of 12 months are recommended.

 Q: What other aspects of the guidelines would you like to highlight to our readers?

-Another pressing need is education of the patient in the self-management of the disease and equipment of patients with a steroid emergency card or medical alert identification in order to improve management and prevention of adrenal crisis.
+Another pressing need is patient education with regard to the necessity of self-management of the disease and care of equipment for those with a steroid emergency card or medical alert identification in order to improve management and prevention of adrenal crisis.

 March 8, 2016